 Because transportation was limited in the early days, Aurelia had many businesses that we now travel to larger towns to patronize.
 Early Aurelia had lumber yards, implement businesses, a furniture store, a jewelry store, tile factory, a bowling alley, and a roller skating rink.

-The history of Aurelia points out one continuing factor; when a community need was discovered, the community pulled together to get the project done.
-This attitude of community awareness and togetherness is just as great today as it was in the past.
+The history of Aurelia has one continuous thread; where there was a need, the community pulled together to get the project done.
+This attitude of community awareness and togetherness is just as great today as it has always been.